 Sharing the same narrative about non-linearity as Sir Ken Robinson and Alvin Toffler (another guy I really admire) he advocates the shift in society firmly believing that the industrial age is now over, and the human inside us has finally rebelled.

 The perfect mentor when it comes to adopting winner attitude and someone who will tell you that it is ok to fail.
-His talk about failure is probably what every person who is in certain doubt about something should listen.

 M. J. Fox